 Top Tax Cloud FAQs

-Since our inception, Tax Cloud has been inundated with questions from businesses looking to maximise their R&D tax credit claims whilst avoiding the hefty fees paid to consultants.
+Since the portal was launched, the Tax Cloud team regularly receives questions from businesses in Ireland looking to maximise their R&D Tax Credit claims whilst avoiding the hefty fees paid to consultants.

 In our latest post, we highlight some of the top questions we get asked when customers enquire with us.